kiali/kiali.io/content/en/docs/Configuration/console-customization.md

 will need to use the namespace drop-down to choose namespaces they want to view data from.
 The selection will be persisted on reloads.

-However, it is possible to configure a set of predefined selection of namespaces, like in the following example:
+However, it is possible to configure a predefined selection of namespaces, like in the following example:

 ```yaml